- Culture + Design

 America's Best Baseball Stadiums

 The fusion of sports with entertainment has grown tremendously over the last decade, and as a result, you no longer need to bleed your team’s colors to embrace the ballpark experience.
-With around 70 million people pouring into parks each season, many stadiums are rivaling amusement parks.
+With over 70 million people pouring into parks each season, many stadiums are rivaling amusement parks.
 “When you walk through the turnstiles, you’re getting one-stop shopping for the entire family,” says McDonnell.